CausmicClub/SoftLabs/README.md

     git checkout main
     git push
     ```
     - Lastly, go back to <user_name>/Softlab (your fork) and 'Contribute'.
-There are will be a branch named after you in the main repository, example: CausmicClub/SoftLabs:RaghavJit_Complete.
+There are will be a branch named after you in the main repository, example: CausmicClub/SoftLabs:raghav_work.
 When contributing your work you have to make sure that you only contribute change in your respective branch.
 So when you contribute make sure to select your branch as target:
         ```
-        CausmicClub/SoftLabs:RaghavJit_Complete <-- RaghavJit/SoftLabs:main
+        CausmicClub/SoftLabs:raghav_work <-- RaghavJit/SoftLabs:main
+        ```
+      You can also create pull request using GH-CLI:
+      ```
+      gh pr create --base <raghav_work>
       ```
     ![alt text](./Images_for_readme/contribute.png?raw=true)

     <marquee><span style="color: red">!!!
 Please don't push your contributions to CausmicClub/SoftLabs:main, even if someone forces you to do so at a gun point (we will remember you and your contributions forever \*wiping a teardrop\*)</span>